 To strengthen patient information confidentiality protection, the HITECH Act heightened financial penalties incurred for breaches of PHI, even introducing criminal penalties.
 These new severe consequences for violation of patient information confidentiality render protection requirements even more obvious, and automatic high-accuracy clinical text de-identification, as offered by the system Clinacuity proposes, will strongly help healthcare and clinical research organizations avoid such consequences.
 CliniDeID improves access to richer, more detailed, and more accurate clinical data (in clinical text) for clinical researchers.
 It also eases research data sharing, and helps healthcare organizations protect patient data confidentiality.

-Development of CliniDeID is funded by the National Institute of General Medical Sciences (NIGMS), with integration and evaluation at the Medical University of South Carolina (Charleston, SC) and University of Utah (Salt Lake City, UT).
+Development of CliniDeID is funded by the National Institute of General Medical Sciences (NIGMS).